Adige-Calculations/GNU-Linux-handbook/src/utilities/web_server.md

 This runs certbot with the --nginx plugin, using -d to specify the names we’d like the certificate to be valid for.

-If this is your first time running certbot, you will be prompted to enter an email address and agree to the terms of service.
-After doing so, certbot will communicate with the Let’s Encrypt server, then run a challenge to verify that you control the domain you’re requesting a certificate for.
+Certbot will communicate with the Let’s Encrypt server, then run a challenge to verify that you control the domain you’re requesting a certificate for.
 The configuration will be updated, and Nginx will reload to pick up the new settings. certbot will wrap up with a message telling you the process was successful and where your certificates are stored.